siliconwitchery/docs/hardware/hardware.md

 Designed to work with our S range of modules
 {: .fs-6 .fw-300 }

-We'll be releasin more info soon so keep an eye on this page.
+We'll be releasing more info soon.
+Register here if you want to be notified about availability.
+We won't spam you.

 [Get Notified](#){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }